frappe/erpnext_com/erpnext_com/www/terms.md

 We also reserve the right to change the resource allocated, number of users, or any such parameter for any of our free or paid plans as we see fit.

-Please note that ERPNext and Frappe Apps are Free and Open Source software and you are free to purchase hosting and support services from any other vendor or host it yourself at no cost.
+Please note that ERPNext and Frappé Apps are Free and Open Source software and you are free to purchase hosting and support services from any other vendor or host it yourself at no cost.

 ### 8. Backups